On Spherically Symmetric Motions of the Atmosphere Surrounding a Planet Governed by the Compressible Euler Equations: Introduction

-Here let us glance at the history of researches of this problem.
 Of course there were a lot of works on the Cauchy problem to the compressible Euler equations.
 But there were gaps if we consider density distributions which contain vacuum regions.

 As for local-in-time existence of smooth density with compact support, \cite{M1989} treated the problem under the assumption that the initial density is non-negative and the initial value of

 is smooth, too.
 By the variables $(\omega,u)$ the equations are symmetrizable continuously including the region of vacuum.
 Hence the theory of quasi-linear symmetric hyperbolic systems can be applied.
 The discovery of the variable $\omega$ can go back to \cite{M1986}, \cite{MUK}.
 However, since